(1) A child may only be taken into custody:

 (3) If the child is taken into custody by, or is delivered to, an authorized agent of the department, the agent shall review the facts supporting the removal with an attorney representing the department.
 The purpose of the review is to determine whether there is probable cause for the filing of a shelter petition.

 (a) If the facts are not sufficient, the child shall immediately be returned to the custody of the parent or legal custodian.

 (b) If the facts are sufficient and the child has not been returned to the custody of the parent or legal custodian, the department shall file the petition and schedule a hearing, and the attorney representing the department shall request that a shelter hearing be held within 24 hours after the removal of the child.
-While awaiting the shelter hearing, the authorized agent of the department may place the child in licensed shelter care or may release the child to a parent or legal custodian or responsible adult relative or the adoptive parent of the child’s sibling who shall be given priority consideration over a licensed placement, or a responsible adult approved by the department if this is in the best interests of the child.
+While awaiting the shelter hearing, the authorized agent of the department may place the child in licensed shelter care, or in a short-term safe house if the child is a sexually exploited child, or may release the child to a parent or legal custodian or responsible adult relative or the adoptive parent of the child’s sibling who shall be given priority consideration over a licensed placement, or a responsible adult approved by the department if this is in the best interests of the child.
 Placement of a child which is not in a licensed shelter must be preceded by a criminal history records check as required under s.
 39.0138.
 In addition, the department may authorize placement of a housekeeper/homemaker in the home of a child alleged to be dependent until the parent or legal custodian assumes care of the child.